Lon Gwyrfai Rough Route

 Activivity Type: Moderate Walk, Mountain Biking, Trail or Fell Runs

 Check out the businesses nearby for more places to stay and drink.

 Check out our Best Mountain Weather Forecast?

-Lon Gwyrfai Rough Route Route Map and GPX Download
+Lon Gwyrfai Rough Route Ordnance Survey Map and GPX File Download

 This is a pleasant run or cycle from Caernarfon to Waunfawr and back again..
 It’s mainly on country lanes, but there’s one stretch over the flanks of Moel Smytho that takes you over a pleasant green lane that’s almost easy enough for a hybrid.
 Back through Waunfawr, where you may well stop off at the pub seeing as you’re passing, and back via the Lon Gwyrfai cycle track (mainly lanes).

 Grading Blue MTB / Moderate Walk / Hard Run

 Start / End Caernarfon

 Facilities Plenty, inc Pub, Shop and cafe half way!